pnnl/interflow/docs/source/user_guide.rst

 To build flows between nodes and calculate cross-unit flows, initial flow values are necessary.
 For example, if the amount of energy required to withdraw a gallon of water from a larger water supply for the public water supply is a desired flow in the ultimate output, then the amount of water withdrawn from the water supply by the public water supply sector is a required input.
 Initial values must be supplied in the following way:

 * The calculation type (data position 2) must be equal to "A_collect"
-* The primary node information (data positions 3-8) must describe the node that is *receiving* the flow from another node
+* The primary node information (columns 3-8) must describe the node that is *receiving* the flow from another node
-* The secondary node information (data positions 9-14) must describe the node that is discharging to the primary node
+* The secondary node information (columns 9-14) must describe the node that is discharging (i.e., upstream) to the primary node
-* The value (data position 16) must be equal to value of the flow from the secondary to the primary node
+* The value (column 16) must be equal to value of the flow from the secondary to the primary node

 Note that, as shown in the below example, while all data positions must be provided, they do not have to be unique.
-If there is only level 1 through 3 granularity for some of the input data, the remaining levels can be the same and filled with "total" or something equivalent.
+If there is only level 1 through 3 granularity for some of the input data, the remaining levels can be the same and filled with "total" or an equivalent.

 Additionally, some input flow values may be provided that the user does not have a source node for but still wants to calculate secondary unit flows based on.
 An example might be the production of fuels such as coal.
-These arguably don't have a source node since they are the original source, but we may still want to calculate water use based on a water intensity factor.
+These arguably don't have a source node when working with water and energy as the two resource types since the coal is the original and most upstream source of the energy, but we may still want to calculate water use based on a water intensity factor for the production of that coal.
 These values can be provided to the model as circular flows.
-In this scenario, the primary node name will be equal to the secondary node name.
-The option is provided in the flow calculate function to remove circular flows from the output dataframe.
+In this scenario, the primary node information (columns 3-8) will be equal to the secondary node information (columns 9-14).
+An option is provided in the 'calculate()' function to remove circular flows from the output dataframe if desired.

 Example:

+The below example is collecting a provided flow value equal to 200 mgd that starts from the "Water Supply - Fresh - Surface Water - Total - Total" node and ends at the "Public Water Supply - Fresh - Surface Water - Withdrawal  - Total" node

 +----------+--------------------+--------------------+-------+---------------+-------------+-------+---------+--------------+-------+---------------+-------+-------+---------+-----------+-------+
 |Region    |Calculation type    |PN L1               |PN L2  |PN L3          |PN L4        |PN L5  |PN Units |SN L1         |SN L2  |SN L3          |SN L4  |SN L5  |SN Units | Parameter | value |